CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'review my UI', 'check accessibility', 'audit design', 'review UX', 'check my site against best practices' — these are phrases users would naturally say.
+Excellent coverage of natural trigger terms users would say: 'review my UI', 'check accessibility', 'audit design', 'review UX', 'check my site against best practices'.
+These are highly natural phrases a user would actually type.

 3 / 3